DigitalNZ/extraction_point/README.md

 Start by downloading these types.
 Check the meta report for those that have a `count` of more than zero for their content.

-Here's how to download `still_images`, the same pattern can be used for the other content types.
+Here's the most basic way to download `still_images`, the same pattern can be used for the other content types.

 ```sh
 ./bin/extract_as_json.sh still-images